 Let’s assume I go to a plastic surgeon for a nose job.
 The result is bright red, so I always look like I’ve been drinking.
 I’m less than happy and end up suing.
 My lawyer would prepare the complaint claiming medical negligence, pay the fee and file it.
 The dispute would then go to trial where a jury would decide who is in the right.
 This lawsuit involves a potentially valid claim.

 Why bring these examples to your attention?
 To highlight the fact you can be sued at any time.
 Any troublemaker with sufficient funds to pay the filing fee associated with a complaint can sue anyone.
-While you may not be able to prevent a lawsuit outright, you can take steps to prevent one.
+Nonetheless, you should work towards preventing versus winning a lawsuit because those cases that are not filed are bullets you’ve avoided.

 Preventing A Lawsuit